virtual-labs/exp-pn-junction-diode-iiith/experiment/theory.md

 ### 2. Electric Field and Charge Distribution

 The electric field in the depletion region varies with position.
-Assume a PN junction at x=0,n-type material for x<0 and p-type material for x>0.Depletion region, les say extends from -Xn to 0 and 0 to Xn.
+Assume a PN junction at x=0,n-type material for x<0 and p-type material for x>0.Depletion region, extends from -Xn to 0 and 0 to Xp.
 Electric field can be calculated using poisson's equation .

 ![](./images/q2.png)